 city has come to represent.
 Some folks would like to

-close some of those attractions down.
-Well, all we
+close down some of those attractions.
+Well, all I can

-can say is that we're ashamed for them, and proud to
+say is that I'm ashamed for them, and proud to say

 Amsterdam is the Capitol of the